Port Erin railway station: Replacement Station (1909)

-Locomotive shed (1907)
+Locomotive Shed (1907)

 There is also a substantial locomotive shed constructed from local stone adjoining an old bus garage which is home to the railway museum, replacing the 1874 version which stood beside it; this shed was constructed at the turn of the century and houses an inspection pit and one set of rails with access at both ends.
 Between 1982 and 1998 it served as the goods shed and housed two disused locomotives, No. 8 Fenella and No. 9 Douglas, both of which were privately owned but could be viewed from the exhibition hall of the main museum.
 Throughout this time the goods shed was used for servicing and housing of service locomotives.

-Goods shed (1908)
+Goods Shed (1908)

 The goods shed was constructed at the turn of century in a similar style to the locomotive shed and also featured one road with doors at either end.
 Between 1982 and 1998 it was used as the locomotive shed, being fitted with an internal water tank and inspection pit for that reason.
 At this time is also lost its stone walling at the station end which was spar-dashed.

 When the railway museum received a major overhaul beginning in 1998 the shed was converted into the entrance hall and souvenir shop for the museum, regaining a stone gable with the addition of an entrance porch in a similar sympathetic style.

 Restoration (1990-1991)

 Following extensive refurbishment, the station won an Ian Allan Heritage Railway award in 1990, but since then only remedial work has been carried out to the station's intricate and distinctively carved wooden fascia boards and other paintwork.
 In 1999 the traditional "picket" style wooden fencing was removed from the platform area and replaced with tall metal security fencing (to protect the bus yard in the former platform area) which detracted from the picturesque setting.

-Crossing hut (1998-2010)
+Crossing Hut (1998-2010)

-A small timber-built sentry box also guarded the entrance to the station where it crosses the public highway at Droghadfayle Road and today this is used only for storage by the gatekeeper until the crossing was automated in the winter of 2012-2013.
+A small timber-built sentry box also guarded the entrance to the station where it crosses the public highway at Droghadfayle Road and today this is used only for storage by the gatekeeper until the crossing was automated in the winter of 2012–2013.
 This structure replaced a much older version in 1998, which had previously seen use as an overspill ticket office at Douglas station prior to that point.

-Bus depot (1975)
+Bus Depôt (1975)

-A large spar-dashed building in the middle of the site is the southern bus depot of Bus Vannin, erected in 1975 when the entire site was redeveloped, buses having previously been housed in what is now the railway museum.
+A large spar-dashed building in the middle of the site is the southern bus depôt of Bus Vannin, erected in 1975 when the entire site was redeveloped, buses having previously been housed in what is now the railway museum.
 This structure was erected at the same time as the bay platform and sidings were lifted to create further bus storage.

-Carriage shed (1998)
+Carriage Shed (1998)

 The station has a two-road carriage shed, also constructed in 1999, ensuring for the first time in the line's history that coaching stock stored overnight could be kept under cover; until this time the carriages were stored outdoors overnight on the platform, and latterly remained there in closed season attracting vandals.